Chilean cuisine: Breads

 Chileans are one of the biggest bread eaters in the world; second after the Germans, in fact.
 Chileans eat bread at breakfast, lunch (as a side or appetiser), Las onces or dinner.
 Bread for “onces” should be as fresh as possible, ideally bought still hot from the local bakery.

+Around the 1920s, a tin toaster was invented in Chile, also known as Chilean toaster, which over the years began to be used to heat bread, also due to the difficulty of toasting certain varieties (such as marraqueta) in electric toasters.